AdobeDocs/analytics.en/help/admin/admin/bot-removal/bot-removal.md

 ## Use the [!UICONTROL websiteBot] plug-in to identify bots

-The websiteBot plug-in allows you to dynamically identify if desktop visitors are bots.
+The [!UICONTROL websiteBot] plug-in allows you to dynamically identify if desktop visitors are bots.
 You can use this data to drive greater accuracy in all types of reporting, which gives you a better way to measure legitimate site traffic.

 This plug-in performs two checks: